 - Small shaped pasta -uncooked.

 Add the Pasta

-After the soup has been cooking for about 4 hours, add the pasta.
-Continue to cook for another 30 minutes.
+- Step 5: Continue to cook for another 30 minutes.
 You can choose whichever small type pasta you know your family is going to like in the soup.

 As a result of adding the pasta to the soup, you may find that your soup is a little too thick.
 That's because pasta likes to absorb a lot of the liquid.
 If you do find your soup is too thick, just add a little extra broth to get it to the consistency you prefer.